donahuedtg/GenericExcelMaker/README.md

 # GenericExcelMaker.dll with EPPlus.

-Simple excel creator using reflection to read data from List<T> and return byte[]
+Simple excel creator using reflection to read data from ListT and return byte[]